 All servers on campus must conform to School of Medicine security regulations, whether hosted by IRT or otherwise.
 If you are running a server that is not physically located in the data center, you will need to make sure that you're following Stanford policies about keeping the data properly secured.
 You may also choose to have your server moved to the data center and hosted or managed by IRT.
 Read the information below to determine whether your server is secure in its current location, and whether IRT Information Security Services should help you move the server into the data center.

-The official Data Classification Chart outlines what kind of information is considered prohibited, restricted, and confidential.
-If you are running a server that stores any information that is defined as Prohibited —
+If you are running a server that stores any information that is defined as High Risk —

 Social Security Numbers